 Studies suggest following this step when trees grow up to 3 years or less than 5ft tall.

 When the Fall season approaches after the figs have a harvest and all the leaves have fallen off, prepare the tree for Winterizing.
-To prepare, gardeners can insulate by surrounding the tree outside with garden stakes and either wrapping that with chicken wire then fill the interior space with leaves from other trees, wrap Water Heater Blanket around the stakes and then encase that with a Plastic Mattress Bag.
+To prepare, gardeners can insulate by surrounding the tree outside with garden stakes and either wrapping that with chicken wire then fill the interior space with leaves from other trees, wrap Water Heater Blanket (Amazon) around the stakes and then encase that with a Plastic Mattress Bag (Amazon).

-You may encase the fig tree in sheets of thick Styrofoam Foam Sheets and then covering with plastic.
+You may encase the fig tree in sheets of thick Styrofoam Foam Sheets (Amazon) and then covering with plastic.

 Wrapping with water heater insulation: use duct tape to wrap the plastic tight.
 Do not let any of this plastic touch the branches.
 I like water heater insulation because it does an excellent job with warming the tree and the exterior plastic keeps the fiberglass from spoiling.
 Insulation in good condition following the winter, reuse it next time.
 This insulation prevents the branches from freezing.
 You may also dig up the tree, lay it on its side on the ground, cover with burlap and dirt.
 But I don’t recommend it.
 I know all too well what happens when no insulation covering around the tree.
 Most of the time, the tree dies back and essentially has to start all over again with its growth if it doesn’t die entirely.